 SLUCare's hematopathologists provide a broad range of diagnostic services, including specialized techniques available through the laboratory at Saint Louis University.
 We use state-of-the art equipment and extensive antibody resources to offer comprehensive testing and excellence in diagnosis.

-As the first hematopathological service in the St. Louis area and an academic-based hemopathology service, our diagnostics are based on a continuous review of published reports about the latest clinical technologies.
+As the first hematopathological service in the St. Louis area and an academic-based hematopathology service, our diagnostics are based on a continuous review of published reports about the latest clinical technologies.

 Flow Cytometry: The Flow Cytometry Laboratory maintains an extensive panel of monoclonal antibodies.